 1 And there went a man of the house of Levi who married a daughter of Levi.
 2 And the woman conceived and bore a son.
 And when she saw him that he was a handsome child, she hid him three months.
 3 And when she could no longer hide him, she took for him a basket of bulrushes, daubed it with slime and with pitch, put the child therein, and she laid it in the reeds by the river's brink.
 4 And his sister stood afar off to know what would be done to him.

-5 And the daughter of Pharaoh came down to wash herself at the river, and her maidens walked along by the river's side.
-And when she saw the basket among the reeds, she sent her maid to fetch it.
+5 And the daughter of Pharaoh came down to wash herself at the river, and her attendants walked along by the river's side.
+And when she saw the basket among the reeds, she sent her servant to fetch it.
 6 And when she had opened it, she saw the child, and behold, the baby wept.
 And she had compassion on him, and said, "This is one of the Hebrews' children."
 7 Then his sister said to Pharaoh's daughter, "Shall I go and call for you a nurse of the Hebrew women so that she may nurse the child for you?"
 8 And Pharaoh's daughter said to her, "Go."
-And the maid went and called the child's mother.
+And the young woman went and called the child's mother.
 9 And Pharaoh's daughter said to her, "Take this child away and nurse it for me, and I will give you your wages."
 And the woman took the child and nursed it.
 10 And the child grew, and she brought him to Pharaoh's daughter, and he became her son.
 And she called his name Moses, saying, "Because I drew him out of the water."

 11 And it came to pass in those days, when Moses was grown, that he went out to his brothers and looked at their burdens.
 And he spied an Egyptian smiting a Hebrew, one of his brothers.
 12 And he looked this way and that way, and when he saw that there was no man, he slew the Egyptian and hid him in the sand.
 13 And when he went out the second day, behold, two men of the Hebrews strove together.
 And he said to him who did the wrong, "Why do you smite your fellow?"
 14 And he said, "Who made you a prince and a judge over us?
 Do you intend to kill me as you killed the Egyptian?"
 And Moses feared and said, "Surely this thing is known."